Cold email mistakes to avoid if you wanna get more replies

 Key takeaways

-If you want to level up your outreach game, you should always:
+If you want to get more replies from your leads and increase your sales, you should always:

 1. Offer a specific solution for a specific pain point using a unique CTA.